nathro/AutoTransform/README.md

 ### **Static Inference**

-A codemod can be written that statically infers types from the types around whatever needs types.
+A codemod can be written that statically infers types from the types around whatever needs typing.
 Hooking this up to scheduled runs would mean that as people type your code, other types can later be inferred.
 Additionally, as the codemod types code, that can reveal further types that can be statically inferred.
 This would allow typing to slowly build up over time automatically as the codemod runs and developers introduce more types themselves, significantly speeding up the process of typing a legacy codebase.

 ### **Run Time Logging**